paulbuchan/TimeApps/Readme.md

 > #### v0.5 - 2023.03.22
 >
-> - Major Update --> Single Page experience
+> - Major Update --> Single page experience
+> - All exsisting features in place
+> - Countdown: Added persistant colon in front of seconds

 > #### v0.4 - 2023.03.22
 >